The iCandy pushchair brand was launched in 2005 and is part of a British family business that dates back to the early 1930s.

 The Raspberry is a travel system, which is mainly designed for an urban environment. iCandy claims it's the lightest pushchair in its range and looks similar to the Bugaboo Bee.

-The iCandy Orange pushchair is the first converting tandem double from the brand since the super-popular Peach.
-The Orange has several innovative features, the most noteworthy being an integrated ride-on board for your toddler.
+The iCandy Orange pushchair was the first converting tandem double from the brand since the super-popular Peach.
+The Orange 2021 is the latest version and has several innovative features, the most noteworthy being an integrated ride-on board for your toddler.

 The iCandy Orange double pushchair joins the ever-popular Peach in iCandy's range for parents expecting twins, or a newborn to join their toddler.
 The Orange has special risers to make one seat higher than the other, so you'll be able to see both your children at the same time.

 The iCandy Peach Jogger has been renamed the All-Terrain.
 This is a three-wheeled version of the popular Peach pushchair but, unlike the iCandy Peach 3, this version can't be converted into a double.

 The iCandy Peach All Terrain Double is a convertible pushchair, which turns from a single for use with two children by adding another seat unit, a carrycot or car seat.

 It was updated for 2019 with more than 70 improvements, including the ability to swap it from a three-wheel buggy to four wheels depending on your preference.

 The iCandy Peach All Terrain travel system not only converts from a single to a double, but you can also use it as both a three-wheel and four-wheel pushchair.

 A few of the iCandy pushchairs, such as the Cherry and Apple, are no longer sold, but can be bought second-hand, saving you money on expensive models as well.
 Read our second-hand pushchairs reviews to see if an older model might be the way to go.